 We have a complex network of suppliers, owned and leased manufacturing locations, co-manufacturing locations, distribution networks, and information systems that support our ability to consistently provide our products to our customers.
-Factors that are hard to predict or beyond our control, such as weather, raw material shortages, natural disasters, fires or explosions, political unrest, terrorism, generalized labor unrest, or health pandemics, such as COVID-19, could damage or disrupt our operations or our customers', suppliers', co-manufacturers' or distributors' operations.
+Factors that are hard to predict or beyond our control, such as supply chain disruptions, weather, raw material shortages, natural disasters, fires or explosions, political unrest, terrorism, generalized labor unrest, or public health crises, such as the COVID-19 pandemic, could damage or disrupt our operations or our customers', suppliers', co-manufacturers' or distributors' operations.
 These disruptions may require additional resources to restore our supply chain or distribution network.
 If we cannot respond to disruptions in our operations, whether by finding alternative suppliers or replacing capacity at key manufacturing or distribution locations, or if we are unable to quickly repair damage to our information, production, or supply systems, we may be late in delivering, or be unable to deliver, products to our customers and may also be unable to track orders, inventory, receivables, and payables.
 If that occurs, our customers' confidence in us and long-term demand for our products could decline.
 Any of these events could materially and adversely affect our product sales, financial condition, and operating results.